 Manoj is working as a python software developer on the E-Pustakalaya Development Project at OLE Nepal.
 His main responsibility is to design, develop and extend the digital library.
 ‘My motivation to join OLE is the contribution done by OLE to shape the education system of our country.
 I think I will better use my skills and experience to create an easily accessible E-learning platform”, says Manoj.
 He is also the founder of codeclubnepal.org which aims to provide a technical needs of the children from age 9 to 14 so they could prepare themselves for life and work in the world that is shaped by digital technologies.
 Manoj is pursuing his Masters in Computer Engineering from Pokhara University.

-Melisha has joined OLE Nepal as an intern.
-She is working with OLE’s design team in designing graphics for digital activities and lessons in E-Paath.
+Melisha is a Graphic Designer at OLE Nepal.
+She is working with the design team in designing graphics for digital activities and lessons in E-Paath.
 Melisha has previously worked as a social media management intern for an online shopping website.
 She is also a member of Leo Club, and has been involved in earthquake disaster relief program with a local NGO.
 Melisha joined OLE Nepal because she is motivated by the perception of the organization to increase means of approach to standard education through technological integration.
 After finishing her schooling, she completed a graphics and illustrations design course from an IT institute.
-Melisha is currently pursuing Bachelor’s in Information Management at Prime College.
+Melisha has completed her Bachelor’s in Information Management from Prime College.

 Trained as a Graphic Designer, Narendra has been working with OLE Nepal since April 2008.
 Narendra is highly engaged in designing graphics for digital activities and lessons.
 Narendra feels proud to be a part of the team which prepares digital learning materials destined for young children from rural Nepal.
 Before joining OLE Nepal, he worked for over a decade at Advertising and Designing company in Delhi as a senior graphics designer.
 Narendra holds a Bachelor in Business Administration from Annamalai University in Chennai.